 - I have learned to use several ways to manage stress I experience in life.

-Learning about my digital footprint, I found out that I am that, generally, I am calm.
-I come across as someone who can feel emotional or stressed out by some experiences, but my feelings tend to be warranted by the situation.
+Learning about my digital footprint, I found out that that, generally, I feel relatively calm.
+I come across as someone who can feel emotional or stressed out by some experiences, but my feelings tend to be dependent on the particular situation I am in.

 Jungian personality type: Introverted.
 Intuitive.
 Thinking.
 Perceiving.
 (INTP).